 In addition to simple scams that require no extraordinary outlay or skills, attackers deploy social engineering in rather complex schemes.
 They don't scare or threaten their victims; instead, they rely on somebody else's authority to draw attention to their services.
 Victims who then use them can lose their money or cryptocurrency or be cheated out of their seed phrase.
 Anything is possible.

 Pressure from an authority figure

 In 2020, Steve Wozniak tried to sue YouTube.
 The co-founder of Apple was outraged that his image was used in fraudulent advertising.
 He lost, by the way.
-Little has changed since then and, three years later, adverts depicting Elon Musk encouraging investments in various cryptocurrency projects are still popping up on YouTube.
+Little has changed since then, and three years later, adverts depicting Elon Musk encouraging investments in various cryptocurrency projects are still popping up on YouTube.

 The bad friend

 There is always the old-fashioned option of hacking accounts, of course.
-Fraudsters acquire hacked accounts on instant messengers or social media – or hack them themselves – and start communicating with the people in the contact list while impersonating the real account owner.
+Fraudsters acquire hacked accounts on instant messengers or social media – or hack them themselves – and start communicating with the people in the contact list while impersonating the actual account owner.

 How to protect yourself and your funds

 In most instances, the most effective tool scammers use is fear.
 Regarding money, rational fear turns into genuine existential horror, plain and simple.

 Psychologists have explained this by pointing out that money is the basis of existence, and its loss is even associated with death.
 All rationality is thrown out of the window, giving way to pure survival instincts.
 When you receive a message telling you your funds are at risk, you should take a break and think critically about the situation.